ministryofjustice/opg-sirius-supervision-finance-hub/README.md

 ## Generating migrations

-To generate migration files with `golang migrate`, install it locally with `brew install golang-migrate` and run:
+To generate migration files with `goose`, install it locally with `brew install goose` and run:

-`migrate create -ext sql -dir migrations/ -seq <name-of-migration>`
+`goose create <name-of-migration> sql`

 Or copy the up and down files and increment them.